ipfs/ipfs-gui/research/README.md

 ## Interesting features that we should talk about

 **DAG Explorer instead of a search bar**.
 Paste in a CID, see info about it.
 This seems it could be hugely useful for letting people play with IPLD and IPFS to build an intuition of how it fits together.

+**Share file link**.
+The most useful link to share right now is an url to a gateway.
+Anyone running Companion could resolve it via ipfs, and anyone not would have a working fallback.
+Presenting multiple options, one of which would require all your collegues to also be already using ipfs to work seems unhelpful at this point.